opensearch-project/documentation-website/_dashboards/management/multi-data-sources.md

 5. Delete the data source connection by selecting the check box to the left of the title and then choosing **Delete 1 connection**.
 Selecting multiple check boxes for multiple connections is supported.
 Alternatively, select the trash can icon ({::nomarkdown}<img src="{{site.url}}{{site.baseurl}}/images/dashboards/trash-can-icon.png" class="inline-icon" alt="trash can icon"/>{:/}).

-An example data source connection is shown in the following image.
+An example data source connection screen is shown in the following image.

 <img src="{{site.url}}{{site.baseurl}}/images/dashboards/data-source-connection.png" alt="Data source connection screen" width="700">